abebus/spider-info-webservice/README.md

 # spider-info-webservice

 Scrapy extension for monitoring your spiders.

+How to access it, if I have million spiders on one machine?
+Easy!
+This extension have `default_start_callback`, that sends request to your `INFO_SERVICE_REPORT_URL` with its own unique URL for each spider.

 Inspired by Scrapy's built-in Telnet console extension and deprecated `scrapy-jsonrpc` (https://github.com/scrapy-plugins/scrapy-jsonrpc) and also presented in Scrapy 0.24 WebService built-in extension (https://docs.scrapy.org/en/0.24/topics/webservice.html).

 Every time I used Telnet, it all came down to calling several methods to show information, so I made this extension, which conveniently serves basic information about spider via HTTP.